 Ukrainian arrivals can receive emergency treatment from a GP surgery for 14 days.
 After that, they will need to register with a GP.

-Registering with a GP is important and individuals and families will be able to access a new patient consultation to look at their needs.
-Your guests won't need to provide proof of address, identity or immigration status when registering with a GP practice, but it's helpful if they're able to supply any documents.
+Registering with a GP is important.
+Ukrainian nationals won't need to provide proof of address, identity or immigration status when registering with a GP practice, but it's helpful if they're able to supply any documents.

 Getting a prescription